-- The Patient Context Participant Actor shall support all four transactions identified in Figure 6.1-1 as defined in ITI TF-2a.
-The Patient Context Participant Actor shall respond to all patient context changes.
-This actor shall set the patient context provided the application has patient selection capability. - The IHE Context Manager Actor may encompass more than a CCOW context manager function.
+The Patient Context Participant Actor shall support all four transactions identified in Figure 6.1-1 as defined in ITI TF-2a.
+The Patient Context Participant Actor shall respond to all patient context

+1615 The IHE Context Manager Actor may encompass more than a CCOW context manager function.
 It may include a number of other components such as the context management registry and patient mapping agent.

-The Context Manager Actor may be grouped with a Patient Identifier Cross-referencing (PIX) Consumer Actor of the Patient Identity Cross-referencing Profile; see ITI TF-2x: Appendix D for a description of the additional responsibilities placed on the Context Manager Actor in this case.
+The Context Manager Actor may be grouped with a Patient Identifier Cross-referencing (PIX) Consumer Actor of the Patient Identity Cross-referencing Profile; see ITI TF-2x: Appendix D for a description of the additional responsibilities placed on the Context Manager Actor in this case